2025-06-08

 loosely translates as “Mother’s

-Necklace” in Sherpa language — and there’s a touching reason behind that name.
+Necklace” in the Sherpa language — and there’s a touching reason behind that name.

 If you look at the mountain from the right angle, it looks like a woman with